What Is Implantation Bleeding and When Does It Occur?

 Should You See Your Healthcare Provider?

-Implantation bleeding is generally nothing to be concerned about, but it’s a good idea to talk to your healthcare provider if you have any concerns or any unexplained bleeding during pregnancy.
+Implantation bleeding is generally nothing to be concerned about, but it’s a good idea to talk to your healthcare provider if you have any concerns or unexplained bleeding during pregnancy.
 Although light bleeding in early pregnancy can be normal, occasionally there may be another issue that needs to be addressed.

 The Bottom Line